ericcornelissen/shescape/docs/api.md

 work for your use case since flags/options are specific to the implementation of the program you invoke.

-It is recommended to leave this `true` unless you use (and verified the command you invoke supports) the special `--` option.
+It is recommended to leave this `true` unless you use (and verified the program you invoke supports) the special `--` option.
 Also, if the program you invoke has a non-standard flag implementation you should disable this option and add program-specific protection of your own.